Skip to content

 Leslie gasped, and August turned just as she was lifted off her feet.
 Her body snapped backward, arms yanked to her sides, fingers curling, jerking, her mouth opening in a silent scream.
 Her eyes, wide and unseeing, reflected nothing but black.

 Christian was already moving.
-“Let her go!” he shouted, running toward her, but August knew—with absolute certainty—that the moment had already passed.
+“Let her go!” he shouted, running toward her, but August knew—with absolute certainty—that it was already too late.

 Leslie convulsed, back arching, her head snapping to the side so violently it should have broken her neck.